CentreSecuriteIA/textbook/docs/Chapters/1-Capabilities/2-Foundation-Models.md

 **Homogenization**.
 The process of homogenization refers to the situation where an increasing number of AI systems are merely fine-tuned versions of the same foundation models.
 Therefore, if a foundation model has certain biases or failure modes, these could potentially be propagated to all models that are fine-tuned from this foundation.
 This is a significant risk because if the same problem exists in the foundation model, it could manifest across many different models and applications, leading to widespread and potentially correlated failures.
 For example, if a foundation model has been trained on data that has gender or racial biases, these biases could propagate to all models fine-tuned from it, leading to biased decisions across various applications, whether it be text generation, sentiment analysis, or even predictive policing.

 **Emergence**.
 Increasing the centralization of general-purpose capabilities within a single model might result in unexpected and unexplainable behavior arising as a function of scale.
 This describes the phenomenon where foundation models exhibit complex behaviors or outputs not explicitly programmed, arising unpredictably from some underlying learned patterns.
 Emergent qualities rather than their explicit construction provide immense benefits, but this also makes foundation models hard to understand, predict, and control.
 This lack of predictability and control is a significant concern when these models are used in high-stakes domains.
 If they fail in ways that are outside our current understanding and expectations, these failures could be particularly problematic when combined with homogenization described above.
 The same foundation model integrated into multiple critical functions could lead to correlated failures that span multiple critical functions or failsafes.
 This phenomenon of emergence is also talked about in more detail in subsequent sections.

-??? question "What did you learn in this section?"

-     What is Emergence?

-     What is Homogeneization?

-     What is Multimodality?

-     What is Generalization?